Lee Hornberger, email@example.com, is a former President of the Grand Traverse-Leelanau-Antrim Bar Association and AV rated by Martindale-Hubbell.

-He is an arbitrator with American Arbitration Association, Federal Mediation and Conciliation Service, Financial Industry Regulatory Authority, Michigan Employment Relations Commission, National Arbitration Forum, and National Futures Association.
+He is an arbitrator with the American Arbitration Association, Federal Mediation and Conciliation Service, Financial Industry Regulatory Authority, Forum, Michigan Employment Relations Commission, and National Futures Association.

 He received his AB from The University of Michigan, JD cum laude from The University of Michigan Law School, and LLM in Labor Law from Wayne State University Law School.

-The ADR Newsletter, Business Courier, Business News, Capital University Law Review, Cincinnati Bar Association Report, Cleveland State Law Review, Detroit College of Law Review, Detroit Lawyer, Employee Rights Quarterly, General Practitioner, Grand Traverse-Leelanau-Antrim Bar Association Newsletter, Idaho Law Review, Labor and Employment Lawnotes, Michigan Bar Journal, Michigan Family Law Journal, Michigan Lawyers Weekly, Northern Kentucky Law Review, Ohio School Law Journal, Ohio Trial, Practical Litigator, Traverse City Record-Eagle, and Your Chamber News have published his articles.
+The ADR Quarterly, Business Courier, Business News, Capital University Law Review, Cincinnati Bar Association Report, Cleveland State Law Review, Detroit College of Law Review, Detroit Lawyer, Employee Rights Quarterly, General Practitioner, Grand Traverse-Leelanau-Antrim Bar Association Newsletter, Idaho Law Review, Labor and Employment Lawnotes, Michigan Bar Journal, Michigan Dispute Resolution Journal, Michigan Family Law Journal, Michigan Lawyers Weekly, Northern Kentucky Law Review, Oakland County Legal News, Ohio School Law Journal, Ohio Trial, Practical Litigator, Traverse City Record-Eagle, and Your Chamber News have published his articles.

-He is a member of Representative Assembly, State Bar of Michigan; member, Alternative Dispute Resolution Section Council, State Bar of Michigan; Chair of the Grand Traverse-Leelanau-Antrim Bar Association's Alternative Dispute Resolution Committee; has completed ICLE Family Law Certificate Program, cosponsored by Family Law Section of State Bar of Michigan.
+He is the Chair-Elect of the ADR Section of the State Bar of Michigan; a member of The National Academy of Distiguished Neutrals, a member of Professional Resolution Experts of Michigan, and a former member of the Representative Assembly of the State Bar of Michigan; Chair of the Grand Traverse-Leelanau-Antrim Bar Association's ADR Committee; and has completed the ICLE Family Law Certificate Program, cosponsored by the Family Law Section of the State Bar of Michigan.

-While serving with U.S. Army in Republic of Vietnam, he was awarded Bronze Star Medal and Army Commendation Medals.
-The unit he was in was awarded Meritorious Unit Commendation and Republic of Vietnam Gallantry Cross Unit Citation with Palm.
+While serving with the U.S. Army in Republic of Vietnam, he was awarded the Bronze Star Medal and Army Commendation Medals.
+The unit he was in was awarded the Meritorious Unit Commendation and the Republic of Vietnam Gallantry Cross Unit Citation with Palm.